-"If it's less than five years, I tell homeowners it's not a wise investment,” he says.
-“It takes about 10 years for other houses in the neighborhood to catch up in value."
+"If it's less than five years, I tell homeowners it's not a wise investment.
+It takes about 10 years for other houses in the neighborhood to catch up in value."

 "Reserve 15 percent of your total budget — and bury it in a coffee can 20 feet deep in your backyard."

-"Build ‘out’ instead of ‘up.’"
+"Build out instead of up."

-A ground-floor addition can cost significantly less per square foot compared to a second-story addition because it doesn't require the invasive removal or relocation of major mechanical and structural elements, says Bawden.
+A ground-floor addition can cost significantly less per square foot compared with a second-story addition because it doesn't require the invasive removal or relocation of major mechanical and structural elements, says Bawden.
 Where he works in Houston, he says, a ground addition ranges from $140 to $180 per square foot, but a second-story addition is $180 to $250 per square foot.

 "Earmark a set percentage of your budget for furniture and decor."

 For a 600-square-foot $100,000 addition, Bawden recommends adding 8 to 10 percent of the total for furnishing the new space.
-For every additional $100,000, that rate goes down 1 to 2 percent, he says.
+For every additional $100,000, that rate goes down 1 to 2 percent.

-Here's what you can expect to pay for the four most common home additions, plus the incremental value you may recoup based on resale value, according to Remodeling magazine's 2016 Cost vs. Value Report:
+Here's what you can expect to pay for the four most common home additions, plus the estimated return on investment (ROI) based on resale value, according to Remodeling magazine's 2017 Cost vs. Value Report:

-Average Cost: $171,056
+Average Cost: $176,108